krownlesskev/next-fullstack-app/README.md

 ## User Stories

-`1.` User can sign in through google authentication.
+`1.` User can sign in through google authentication. &radic;

 `2.` User can sign out.